The biggest running sports

 Drivers must also have strong physical skills, including reflexes and hand-eye coordination, as well as an understanding of aerodynamics and mechanics to handle the powerful vehicles they maneuver during races.

-Additionally, drivers must use their knowledge of track layout and understanding how track surfaces affect handling and performance to gain an advantage over competitors.
+Additionally, drivers must use their knowledge of the track layout and understand how track surfaces affect handling and performance to gain an advantage over competitors.

-They are responsible for giving instructions or signals about which horse is running better or if it needs more speed or less speed depending on the situation at hand.
+They are responsible for giving instructions or signals about which horse is running better or whether it needs more speed or less speed depending on the situation at hand.

-Jockeys need good balance, coordination and core strength to remain positioned on top of a galloping horse while controlling its movements through subtle body language cues, such as arm movement or weight changes, without breaking its stride or causing pain or damage.
+Jockeys need good balance, coordination and core strength to stay positioned atop a galloping horse while controlling its movements through subtle body language cues, such as arm movement or weight shifts, without breaking its stride or causing pain or injury.

-Finally, pilots must understand aerodynamics to accurately handle aircraft during races.
+Finally, pilots must understand aerodynamics to handle aircraft with precision during races.